Puzzlepart/bestillingsportalen/Naming-conventions.md

 # Naming Conventions

-Provision Assist includes the ability to define Naming Conventions/Policies for created Sites/Groups/Teams/Viva Engage communities.
+Bestillingsportalen includes the ability to define Naming Conventions/Policies for created Sites/Groups/Teams/Viva Engage communities.

 When a user makes a request through the Power App, the naming convention will be applied and a preview of how this will look when combined with the title they have entered will be shown (See 'Space display name' below).